syncfusion-content/winui-docs/winui/Cartesian-Charts/Bubble.md

 ---
 layout: post
-title: Bubble series in WinUI Cartesian Chart control | Syncfusion
+title: Bubble Chart in WinUI Cartesian Chart control | Syncfusion
-description: Learn here all about Bubble series feature of Syncfusion WinUI Chart (SfCartesianChart) control with zero bubble support and more.
+description: Learn here all about the bubble series and its features in Syncfusion WinUI Cartesian Chart (SfCartesianChart) control.
 platform: WinUI
 control: SfChart
 documentation: ug
 ---

-# Bubble in WinUI Cartesian Chart (SfCartesianChart)
+# Bubble Chart in WinUI Cartesian Chart (SfCartesianChart)

-## Bubble
+## Bubble Chart

-[`BubbleSeries`]() is represented by closely packed circles, whose areas are proportional to the quantities.

-The size of the bubble series is relative proportional to the value bind with the series using [`Size`]()  property.
-You can set the constraints on this size using [`MinimumRadius`]() and [`MaximumRadius`]().
+The [`BubbleSeries`]() is represented by closely packed circles, whose areas are proportional to the quantities.
+The size of the bubble series is relative proportional to the value bind with the series using the [`Size`]()  property.
+You can set the constraints on this size using the [`MinimumRadius`]() and [`MaximumRadius`]() properties.

 To render a bubble series, create an instance of [BubbleSeries]() and add to the [Series]() collection property of [SfCartesianChart]() as shown in the following code.